 80% and “rare” just don’t go together!

-I found this article particularly helpful at explaining the situation from a relatively objective standpoint.
+I found this article particularly helpful in explaining the situation from a relatively objective standpoint.

 Nevertheless, much of the high price is the result of de Beers running an incredibly successful marketing campaign over the past several decades.
 We may think diamonds are rare, but the supply of them is actually much greater than the demand.